 3. StartPage

 StartPage is arguably the best Google alternative currently available.
-Based in the Netherlands, it delivers search results from Google without recording any user data and doesn’t share anything with third-parties.
+Based in the Netherlands, it delivers search results from Google without recording user data and doesn’t share anything with third parties.

-The private search engine comes with advanced filtering options, including videos and pictures search.
+The private search engine offers advanced filtering options, including video and picture search.
 Like DuckDuckGo, it’s also available as an extension for Firefox and Chrome.
 StartPage offers distinct features that set it apart from its rivals.

 These include HTTPS support, a proxy service called Anonymous View, and a URL generator.
-Moreover, the company has been certified by EuroPrise, which is an independent auditing authority backed by top European privacy organizations.
+Moreover, the company has been certified by EuroPrise, an independent auditing authority backed by top European privacy organizations.

 4. Searx

-Searx is a metasearch engine that collects results from popular search engines like Google & aggregates and displays them.
-Your request is sent without any identifying data such as your IP address so that search sites receive the search phrase anonymously.
+Searx is a metasearch engine that collects results from popular search engines like Google and aggregates and displays them.
+Your request is sent without any identifying data, such as your IP address, so that search sites receive the search phrase anonymously.

 The company says it “doesn’t care about what you search for” – meaning no logs of your data or searches will be stored.
 Unlike other private search engines on this list, Searx doesn’t display ads against search queries.

-All search result pages instead include a link for users to donate and support the service, and you’ll see the same on numerous other pages on Searx’s website as well.
+Instead, all search result pages include a link for users to donate and support the service, and you’ll see the same on numerous other pages on Searx’s website.
 The “privacy-respecting” metasearch engine is also available as a Firefox extension.

 5. Qwant

-Based in France, Qwant has better privacy measures than its American competitors as the company has to comply with EU laws on data and privacy.
+Based in France, Qwant has better privacy measures than its American competitors, as the company must comply with EU data and privacy laws.
 Therefore, you can be sure that it doesn’t log any user information without consent and has no data available for advertising.

 Pro Tip: Protect Your Online Privacy with a VPN